barkwoofdog/doclibrary/README.md

 # doclibrary
 Personal Documentation I write but make public.
-I do most of my documentation in Obsidian Markdown Editor !
+I do most of my documentation in [Obsidian](https://obsidian.md/) !